 You cannot report a result on GOV.UK (or by calling 119) more than 24 hours after taking the test.
 You cannot report a result from a paid-for test on GOV.UK or by calling 119.

 Businesses, employers and event organisers should consider the risks associated with COVID-19 in the same way as they do for all other communicable diseases (for example flu and norovirus).
 They are no longer legally required to conduct a specific coronavirus risk assessment.

 We advise all businesses, employers and event organisers to continue to implement effective public health control measures.
-These will help protect workers, contractors, visitors and customers from exposure to and spread of coronavirus.
+These will help protect workers, contractors, visitors and customers from exposure to and spread of respiratory infections.
 The most effective way of preventing the spread of any communicable disease in any premises is to prevent the virus being present in the first place.

-Employers should consider what action they should take if a staff member is displaying any symptoms of a communicable disease (such as flu, coronavirus or norovirus) or have tested positive for coronavirus.
+Employers should consider what action they should take if a staff member is displaying any symptoms of a communicable disease (such as flu, COVID-19 or norovirus) or have tested positive for COVID-19.
 What is reasonable will depend on a number of factors, including whether it is feasible for the work to be carried out from home (also see the public health advice above on working from home).

 Wherever possible, Welsh Government would encourage employers to discuss and agree any changes to absence management with the workforce and with trade unions prior to any changes being implemented.

 Financial support if you cannot work

 You should tell your employer if you’re unwell and have symptoms of a respiratory infection such as COVID-19 and do not feel well enough to go to work.
 You may be covered by their sick leave or special leave policy.

 If you cannot get sick pay from your employer, you may be able to get Statutory Sick Pay from the 4th day of your sickness absence.